geoffder/imaging-utils/README.md

 * Currently available options are:
   * `diam`: number of pixels diameter of "cell" ROIs to look for
   * `gif_timestep`: milliseconds per frame for the generated gifs

+### s2p_packer.py
+* This script will re-pack an existing **suite2p** folder into and hdf5, and generate a denoised gif, placing them in an adjacent directory named `s2p`.
+* Currently, this is just geared to be ran inside of a folder containing a single tiff that has already been analysed using the `suite2p` GUI.
+* Usage is otherwise similar to `s2p_runner.py`.
+* Currently available options are:
+  * `gif_timestep`: milliseconds per frame for the generated gif

 ### Anatomy of an output h5
 * `Fcell`: raw fluorescence of each ROI (N x T matrix)